-This past fall and winter, the Rosebud Economic Development Corporation (REDCO), with support from WWF and Rosebud Tribal Land Enterprise, transferred 135 bison to the Wolakota Buffalo Range from Badlands National Park, Theodore Roosevelt National Park, and American Prairie Reserve.
+This past fall and winter, the Rosebud Economic Development Corporation (REDCO), with support from WWF and Rosebud Tribal Land Enterprise, transferred a total of 135 bison to the Wolakota Buffalo Range from Badlands National Park, Theodore Roosevelt National Park, and American Prairie Reserve.
 This 27,680-acre area of native grassland, when at capacity, will become North America’s largest Native American-owned and managed bison herd.

 “The birth of the first bison calves at Wolakota Buffalo Range is a wonderful sign of renewal for the Sicangu Lakota people and their lands,” said Dennis Jorgensen, bison program manager for WWF.
 “WWF is thrilled to be a partner to REDCO in projects like this that will bring about transformational change through indigenous leadership.”

 The first photos, taken on a cellphone by Jimmy Doyle, bison manager of the Wolakota Buffalo Range, appear a bit dark and distant because he did not want to disturb mother and calf in the early days as the mothers tend to be very protective.